ioet/ioet-feature-flag/usage_examples/functional_usage.md

 Example made by @eguezgustavo

 ## Adding feature flags
-Since it's needed to test the new feature locally, a new pair of toggles are added to the development environment in the `feature-toggles.yaml` file:
+Since it's needed to test the new feature locally, a new pair of toggles are added to the development environment.

+Here's an example for a Yaml file:

 ```yaml
 dev: